Zanaflex (tizanidine) and Alcohol / Food Interactions

 There are 2 alcohol/food/lifestyle interactions with Zanaflex (tizanidine) which include:

-Using tiZANidine together with caffeine is generally not recommended.
-Combining these medications may significantly increase the blood levels and effects of tiZANidine.
+Caffeine may significantly increase the blood levels and effects of tiZANidine in some patients.
 This may cause blood pressure to fall excessively, especially when you rise from a sitting or lying position.
-The risk of other side effects such as drowsiness, dizziness, lightheadedness, and fainting may also increase.
-Your doctor may be able to prescribe alternatives that do not interact, or you may need a dose adjustment or more frequent monitoring by your doctor to safely use both medications.
+The risk of other side effects such as drowsiness, dizziness, lightheadedness, fainting, and irregular heart rhythm may also increase.
+Talk to your doctor if you have any questions or concerns.
+Your doctor may be able to prescribe alternatives that do not interact, or you may need a dose adjustment or more frequent monitoring to safely use both medications.
 It is important to tell your doctor about all other medications you use, including vitamins and herbs.
 Do not stop using any medications without first talking to your doctor.

 Using tiZANidine together with ethanol may increase side effects such as dizziness, drowsiness, confusion, and difficulty concentrating.
 Some people, especially the elderly, may also experience impairment in thinking, judgment, and motor coordination.
 You should avoid or limit the use of alcohol during treatment.
 In addition, these medications may also have additive effects in lowering your blood pressure.
 You may experience headache, dizziness, lightheadedness, fainting, and/or changes in pulse or heart rate.
 These side effects are most likely to be seen at the beginning of treatment, following a dose increase, or when treatment is restarted after an interruption.
 Let your doctor know if you develop these symptoms and they do not go away after a few days or they become troublesome.
-Avoid driving or operating hazardous machinery until you know how the medications affect you.
-Talk to your doctor if you have any questions or concerns.
+Avoid driving or operating hazardous machinery until you know how the medications affect you, and use caution when getting up from a sitting or lying position.
 It is important to tell your doctor about all other medications you use, including vitamins and herbs.
 Do not stop using any medications without first talking to your doctor.